metacraft-labs/dvt-circuits/doc/dkg_verification.md

   \(F(0) \text{ for polynom that } S_1 = f(1), S_2, = f(2), etc \)
   - \(SS\) is the shared secret between the participents

-The protocl ensure:
+The protocol ensures that:
-- The secret was generated according to Shamir's Secret Sharing scheme.
+- The secret is generated according to Shamir's Secret Sharing scheme.
-- Any deviation—intentional or not—by participants can be detected and the malicious participent can be identified.
+- Any deviation — whether intentional or accidental — can be detected, and the malicious participant can be identified.

 ## 2. DKG Process Overview